 The Isles of Lewis and Harris hold their traditions close, like the Gaelic language which is still spoken by around half of islanders and used on signs around the Outer Hebrides.

 It’s not a place that’s just looking to the past though, and traditions are always evolving.
 You’ll find traditional fiddle, accordion and pipe musicians at the Hebridean Celtic Festival in July and An Lanntair arts centre in Stornoway.
 But you’ll also find modern art, film, photography, theatre and music from the Hebrides and beyond at An Lanntair.

 And as for those ‘everything’s closed on Sundays for church’ stereotypes – although you won’t find as many places open on the islands as on the mainland, we had no trouble filling up the car with petrol, going out for lunch and flying home on a Sunday.

 6. The wild coastline

-Much as I love a good sandy beach there’s something entrancing about watching waves crashing against the rocks.
-And the Butt of Lewis has some serious cliffs up to 80 feet high.
-You can get right to the edge so it’s not one for vertigo sufferers, but the views are stunning.
-The area gets winds of 100 mph and at one point the Guinness Book of Records named it Britain’s windiest spot – imagine the size of those waves!
+Much as I love a sandy beach, there’s something entrancing about watching waves crashing against the rocks.
+And the Butt of Lewis at the north-east tip of the Isle of Lewis sees winds reaching 100 miles per hour.
+At one point was named Britain’s windiest spot by the Guinness Book of Records – so you can imagine the size of the waves.